Russell Westbrook: Season-ending injury (2012–13)

 Westbrook was once again selected for the NBA All-Star Game.
 He finished the 2012–13 season averaging 23.2 points, 7.4 assists, 5.2 rebounds, and 1.8 steals per game.
-Westbrook helped lead the Oklahoma City Thunder to the playoffs and the 1st seed in the Western Conference.
+Westbrook helped lead the Oklahoma City Thunder to the playoffs and the first seed in the Western Conference.
 They would go on to face the 8th seed Houston Rockets in the first round.
 On April 25, 2013, in the second game of the series, Westbrook injured his right knee when Rockets guard Patrick Beverley collided with him in an attempt to steal the ball.
 Although Westbrook was clearly bothered by the injury, he would continue playing and finished the game with 29 points.
-It was then revealed the next day that he had suffered a slight tear in his right meniscus.
+It was revealed the next day that he had suffered a slight tear in his right meniscus.
 He had surgery on April 27, 2013, and was declared out for the rest of the playoffs.
-Without Westbrook, the Thunder defeated the Rockets in 6 games but fell to the Memphis Grizzlies in 5 games in the next round.
+Without Westbrook, the Thunder defeated the Rockets in six games, but fell to the Memphis Grizzlies in five games in the next round.
 Westbrook was named to the All-NBA Second Team for the third consecutive year.